barefootwriter/KPU/README.md

 [![Stories in Ready](https://badge.waffle.io/rosslaird/kwantlen.png?label=ready)](https://waffle.io/rosslaird/kwantlen)

-### Contributing to to these documents
+### Contributing to these documents

 The Interdisciplinary Expressive Arts (IDEA) program is a collaborative educational project.
-Feel free to contribute to this repository by forking, updating, and sending pull requests.
-For more information about these processes and methodologies, consult the github [help pages](https://help.github.com/articles/fork-a-repo).
+Feel free to contribute to this repository by adding your feedback on the [issues pages](https://github.com/rosslaird/kwantlen/issues?state=open).
+Or, if you're geeky, you can fork, update, and send a pull request.
+(For more information about these processes and methodologies, consult the github [help pages](https://help.github.com/articles/fork-a-repo)).
+Or, just [send us a note](mailto:ross@rosslaird.com).

 #### How to make the most useful contribution?